Offended By Miley Cyrus? She Has A Message For You

 Miley then told the site that she believes anyone who legitimately calls her out would have to be doing a whole lot for their community as she noted her numerous charitable efforts, namely via her charity the Happy Hippie Foundation.

-“I’m doing what I need to do,” she said, and claimed that anyone who has a negative opinion about her would need to be doing at least as much charity work and volunteering within their community as her to have a valid opinion.
+“I’m doing what I need to do,” she said and claimed that anyone who has a negative opinion about her would need to be doing at least as much charity work and volunteering within their community as her to have a valid opinion.

 “I’m working in my community.
 I’m changing the way people view sexuality.
 I’m working with suicide prevention programs.
 I’m feeding people that don’t have food to eat.
 I’m doing my part as a human.
 You better go do your part if you’re gonna even have one little opinion about what I do.
 You better be doing some great things for your community.”